argonne-lcf/ai-testbed-userdocs/docs/cerebras/Performance-Tools.md

 In this example, the wafer utilization estimate is 32 percent (0.62*0.52).<br>
 There is no sharing of the wafer by different jobs, so Cerebras users should strive to maximize their jobs' use of the wafer. <br>
 For more details, see the Cerebras documentation: [Compile Report](https://docs.cerebras.net/en/latest/compiler-reports/compile-report.html)<br>
 Consider using multiple model replicas if the model is only filling a small part of the wafer.
-The Cerebras software makes this straightforward; in the best case, simply add(or set) "multireplica: True" to the config yaml.<br>
+The Cerebras software can make this straightforward; in the best case, simply add(or set) "multireplica: True" to the config yaml.<br>
 See
 [https://docs.cerebras.net/en/latest/tensorflow-docs/multiple-models/multi-replica-data-parallel-training.html](https://docs.cerebras.net/en/latest/tensorflow-docs/multiple-models/multi-replica-data-parallel-training.html)<br>